 Move the caret to a position suitable for a loop

 From the menubar, select VAssistX | Insert VA Snippet...

 From the "VA Snippets with shortcuts" submenu, select "for loop forward"

-Because the VA Snippet contains placeholders for user prompts, a dialog opens.
-Enter values for the index and length of the loop.
+Because the VA Snippet contains placeholders for user prompts, an in-line prompt appears in the text editor.
+Enter values for the index and length, using tab to move between placeholders.